 TYPE 2 DIABETES and THE DRUGS

 Now, why would I write about this subject?
 After all, we get plenty of assurances that, if you have been diagnosed with type 2 diabetes, all you need to do is start on medication to keep your blood sugar under control.
-You don't even have to be all that serious about your diet.. you can even keep eating your favorite foods as long as you take the drugs.
+You don't even have to be all that serious about your diet.. you can even keep eating your favorite foods that created the illness as long as you take the drugs.
 And the TV commercials say they really work!

 This is a photo of a red blood cell in a diabetic patient.

 This red blood cell has been severely damaged by dysregulated blood sugar/type 2 diabetes.
-It has wrapped itself around spontaneously created fiber commonly seen in diabetic patients.
+It has wrapped itself around spontaneously created fibrin cells commonly seen in diabetic patients.
 Note the smoother texture of the surface.
 This cell has lost its ability to fold up small and travel through capillaries.
 It has also lost its nice round shape and has become oblong.

 Two more photos of damaged red blood cells from diabetic patients.

 In addition to their misshapen appearance, again, the normally wrinkly-textured surface seen on a healthy red blood cell is now smoother and stiffened on these sick cells.
 These red blood cells no longer have the ability to fold up into a tiny shape and get into capillaries to feed and oxygenate tissues and organs.
 This is why diabetic patients lose their eyesight, toes, feet, and sometimes legs.
 Additionally, damage done to internal organs such as kidneys, hearts, livers, and the vascular system is extensive.
 This, my friends, is what causes systemic inflammation and cardio-vascular disease.
 This is what causes HEART DISEASE - Heart disease is not caused by fat and cholesterol.